datalakehouse/dbt-to-dataform/README.md

 ### Start Jupyter

-Execute **jupyter-notebook** command on your CLI to start jupyter notebook.
+Execute the **jupyter-notebook** command on your CLI to start jupyter notebook.

-After starting the jupyter notebook on your local machine, navigate to the webpage.
+After starting the jupyter notebook on your local machine, navigate to the web server page.
 This is typically, http://localhost:8888/

-Navigate until **dbt_dataform_converter.ipynb** file.
+Navigate to the **dbt_dataform_converter.ipynb** file.

 ### Input variables

 On this part of the code (image), insert the variables as requested.
 * `dbt_source_project_path`: The path of your source dbt project;
 * `dataform_root_path`: The target dataform path to be generated;
-* `target_schema`: The name of the schema to be created by Dataform on snowflake;
+* `target_schema`: The name of the schema to be created by Dataform on the target data warehouse platform, e.g.: Snowflake;
 * `conversion_type`: Define if the code will be converted to JS or SQLX on dataform.
 If you want to create a Dataform package, must use JS, otherwise, SQLX.
 * `dlh_timestamp_field`: If your code has SCD Snapshot files, Dataform requires to inform a timestamp field to be checked when generating snapshot.
 Must be a field on your model that tracks the last update datetime for each record;